grantseltzer/blog/content/blog/bpf-cookies.md

 ## Map index for arbitrary context (more complex filtering)

-While the two examples above are interesting, there's really no limit to what you can do with cookies (except, of course, for the limitations of bpf itself; more on that in the next section).
+While the two examples above are interesting, there's really no limit to what you can do with cookies (except, of course, for the limitations of bpf itself).

 We can place arbitrary data structures in bpf maps from user space, then set the index of those structures as the bpf cookie, giving us way more context than a single u64 can provide.
 Here's an example similar to above, except with multiple specified filters: